akamming/Domoticz_Thermostate_Plugin/README.md

 ## Warning for this version
-WARNING:  This version is part of a new 2.0 release which makes a clear split between the ESP and this plugin and therefor breaks compatibility with the previous one.
-Use  release  1.1 if you are using the old firmware:
+WARNING:  This version is part of a new 2.0 incompatible with the previous one.

 Main differences (documentation still needs to be adapted):
 - The ESP creates devices using autodiscovery feature (which can be used in both HA and Domoticz)